-All management plans should answer five key questions:
+All management plans should answer six key questions:

 - Why are we here?

 - What have we got?

 - What is important?

+- What are the important influences?

 - What do we want?

 - What must we do?

 The functions of a nature conservation site management plan are: